smusoki/smusoki/README.md

-# A Respository for Assignment 7
+# A Repository for Assignment 7
 GEOG3540/smusoki - Sophia Musoki